 Another way we can think about diversity is by the number of individuals per species.
 What is the difference between these two communities?

-Prop: figure demonstrating different eveness between two communities
+Prop: figure demonstrating different evenness between two communities

 There are multiple ways to measure diversity, but we’re going to use richness or number of species today